The Private Competition Enforcement Review: Australia

 If a court has ordered a defendant to pay a pecuniary penalty as a result of enforcement action by the ACCC and has also made a compensation order as a result of a private enforcement action, and the defendant lacks the financial resources to pay both, the court is required to give preference to the compensation order as required by Section 79B of the CCA.
 There is also a rebuttable presumption under Section 51A of the Federal Court Act that interest is payable on actions to recover any money (including any debt or damages or the value of goods) at such rates as the court considers fit.

-There are currently no limitations on follow-on claims for private actions against parties who have been subject to public enforcement action.
+There are currently no limitations on follow-on claims for private actions against parties that have been subject to public enforcement action.
 While the ACCC has an immunity policy for self-reporting cartelists that can grant immunity from criminal prosecution and ACCC-initiated civil proceedings for cartel conduct, this immunity cannot be granted in respect of private enforcement actions for the same cartel behaviour.
+Cartel conduct continues to be a major area of focus for the ACCC and, in October 2019, the ACCC released its revised Immunity and Cooperation Policy for Cartel Conduct, which was intended to strengthen and clarify the process of applying for immunity as part of its strategy to encourage businesses and individuals to disclose cartel behaviour.
+It is expected that any increase in enforcement action as a result of such disclosures will lead to increases in private antitrust follow-on litigation, although this will take some time to flow through to court proceedings or other public announcements and, to date, no such increase in private follow-on actions has been observed.

 Under Section 83 of the CCA, findings of fact and admissions made in earlier proceedings, including proceedings brought for contraventions of cartel conduct prohibitions, are prima facie evidence of those facts or admissions in later proceedings for damages or compensation orders.
 Prior to the 2017 reforms discussed in Section I, admissions of fact made by a party in earlier proceedings were not expressly included in Section 83 and the ability to use admissions of fact as prima facie evidence of those facts in later proceedings was unclear.
 A corollary of this development is that it may adversely impact the ACCC's ability to resolve enforcement proceedings with private parties by consent, given that a consent-based outcome would not avoid the risk of admissions being relied upon in follow-on claims.

 There have been limited recent follow-on proceedings in Australia in respect of cartel conduct.
-Follow-on proceedings that have been pursued and settled in the past 10 years include a cardboard packaging cartel,8 a rubber chemicals cartel9 and an air cargo cartel.10
+Follow-on proceedings that have been pursued and settled in the past 10 years include a cardboard packaging cartel,16 a rubber chemicals cartel17 and an air cargo cartel.18

 Australian courts recognise legal professional privilege.
 A party to a private competition enforcement action will not be required to produce a privileged document to another party through compulsory court processes.
 A person is also not required to produce any document that would disclose information that is the subject of legal professional privilege to the ACCC during an investigation.

 In Australia, there are two types of legal professional privilege: legal advice privilege and litigation privilege.
-These exist at common law and under the Evidence Act.11 Legal advice privilege extends to confidential communications between a lawyer and his or her client, or the contents of a confidential document prepared by the client, lawyer or another person, for the dominant purpose of the lawyer providing legal advice to the client.
-Litigation privilege extends to a confidential communication between the client and another person, or between a lawyer acting for the client and another person; and the contents of a confidential document that was prepared for the dominant purpose of the client being provided with professional legal services in actual or anticipated legal proceedings.
+These exist at common law and under the Evidence Act.19 Legal advice privilege extends to confidential communications between a lawyer and his or her client, or the contents of a confidential document prepared by the client, lawyer or another person, for the dominant purpose of the lawyer providing legal advice to the client.
+Litigation privilege extends to confidential communications between the client and another person, or between a lawyer acting for the client and another person; and the contents of confidential documents prepared for the dominant purpose of the client being provided with professional legal services in actual or anticipated legal proceedings.

 If the parties consider that ADR is appropriate, an application may be made to the court seeking an order that the proceeding or relevant part of the proceeding be referred to an arbitrator, mediator or suitable person, and that the proceedings be adjourned or stayed until that process concludes or is terminated.
 The Federal Court also has the discretion to order parties to attend ADR if it considers ADR appropriate.